Real-Time Edge Video AI: Latency, Power, and Reliability Tradeoffs That Matter in Production

 Strong systems work turns deep telemetry into clear engineering movement.
 That means better tracing, tighter feedback loops, and code paths that stay understandable under real production load.

 In practice that means making a few things explicit very early: the exact scope of the problem, the useful metrics, the operational boundary, the evidence a buyer or CTO will ask for, and the delivery step that deserves to happen next.
+Good work here rarely looks magical.
+It looks coherent.
+The system becomes easier to explain, easier to test, easier to change safely, and easier to justify to people who were not inside the original build.

 Practical Cases Worth Solving First